This tutorial will walk you through deploying your first Vapor app to Vapor Cloud.

 vapor cloud create db.

-If you do add a database, the environment variables to accesso the database will be exposed to your Vapor application's config.
+If you do add a database, the environment variables to access the database will be exposed to your Vapor application's config.

-See https://docs.vapor.cloud/database/mysql/ for more information about accessing these variables.
+See the MySQL Guide for more information about accessing these variables.

 For high availability and throughput, Vapor Cloud allows you to deploy your application to multiple replicas.
 However,